 Benefits of trust deeds

-• You pay a single monthly amount based on what you can afford
+• Pay a single monthly amount.
+This is based on what you can afford

-• Interest, charges and debt collection stop when your PTD is accepted
+• Interest, charges and debt collection will stop.
+This happens when your trust deed is accepted and given 'protected' status

 Risks of trust deeds